 - take over-the-counter (OTC) medications, such as ibuprofen

 Taking OTC medication will help relieve a cough and ease any accompanying pain.
 In time, acute bronchitis will go away, often without treatment.

 The symptoms of chronic bronchitis may resolve or improve for a while.
 However, they will come back or become worse again, especially if there is exposure to smoke or other triggers.

-Options that may help
+Options that may help include: